Somogy County 2nd constituency

 The 2nd constituency of Somogy County (Somogy megyei 02. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Somogy 02.
 OEVK.

-Since 2014, it has been represented by László Szászfalvi of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by József Benke of the Tisza Party.

 Geography

 The 2nd constituency is located in south-western part of Somogy County.

 List of municipalities

 The constituency includes the following municipalities:

 Members

 The constituency was first represented by László Szászfalvi of the KDNP from 2014, and he was re-elected in 2018.
+In the 2026 election, József Benke of the Tisza Party was elected representative.